luigimercurio/GEApplication-README/README.md

 ## Overview
 Google Earth plugin for Commercial Real Estate professionals.
-Will present information about any property in Miami-Dade County using a map-based interface
+Presents information about any property in Miami-Dade County using a map-based interface

 ### Features